By Erin Maxwell || Editor-in-Chief

-Erin Maxwell is a junior and the Editor-in-Chief of The College Reporter.
-Her email is email@example.com.
+Erin Maxwell is a senior, and the Editor-in-Chief for The College Reporter.
+Her email is: firstname.lastname@example.org.